cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project CNES-IOTA2-EN.md

 The solution key points are as follows:
 * Automatic installation with its dependencies
-* Combined use of Orfeo ToolBox multi-threading and MPI speeds up calculations.
+* Combined use of Orfeo ToolBox multi-threading and MPI speeds up calculations
-* Understanding of different N2A product formats (THEIA + PEPS) to be able to classify as many geographical areas as possible.
+* Understanding of different N2A product formats (THEIA + PEPS) to be able to classify as many geographical areas as possible